 Snapchat has also taken the application of AR and art a step further by using it to make various art installments by artist Jeff Koons, famous for his giant balloon animal sculptures, available to its users through the app.
 When Snapchat users are near a piece of Snapchat ART, a special Lens will become available on their screen with an indicator directing them in which direction to look to see the AR art on their phone, allowing the user to both see the art, interact with it, and take photos with it.
 This makes art interactive, innovative, engaging, and accessible to a wide range of people it was not accessible to beforehand.
 The use of AR helps bring the installations to life and allows the users to experience and engage with pieces of art in an entirely new way.
 AR digital installations from Koons will soon be available to Snapchat users in New York, Chicago, Washington, D.C., Los Angeles, Las Vegas, Toronto, Sydney, London, Paris, and Rio de Janeiro.

-Snapchat has not only been able to show the diverse applications of AR to a wide variety of platforms but has also been able to bring the art of AR and design to a mainstream level that even the least tech savvy can still participate in.
-By implementing AR into their platform, Snapchat has successfully managed to integrate high-technology developments a part of our day to day lives through making it AR and design easy, accessible and fun for users of any age and background.
-Whether it be through AR art installations of famous artists, or being able to design your own AR filter, Snapchat is finding innovative ways to be inclusive, engaging and exciting to all different kinds of users.
+Snapchat has not only been able to show the diverse applications of AR to a wide variety of platforms but has also been able to bring the art of AR and design to a mainstream level that even the least tech-savvy can still participate in.
+By implementing AR into their platform, Snapchat has successfully managed to integrate high-technology developments into a part of our day-to-day lives by making AR and design easy, accessible, and fun for users of any age and background.
+Whether it be through AR art installations of famous artists or being able to design your own AR filter, Snapchat is finding innovative ways to be inclusive, engaging, and exciting to all different kinds of users.